DiegoNovati/AndroidArchitecture/README.md

-* Android Architecture
+# Android Architecture
 This is a project used to show how the Android App should be organized.

-This project has been developed using Android Studio Bumblebee | 2021.1.1 Patch 1
+This project has been developed using Android Studio Bumblebee

-** Business login
+## Business login
 The business login is implemented using Clean Architecture in two different modules:

 - Domain: it exposes all the use cases used by the presentation layer of the App